Does The Pledge Mandate Zero Aggression Absolutism?

 Members of the Party shall be those persons who have certified in writing that they oppose the initiation of force to achieve political or social goals.

-Some extremists in the LP try to use the Pledge to castigate members who disagree with anarcholibertarianism, but this distorts the original meaning of the Pledge.
-LP founder David Nolan created the Pledge in 1971 to protect the party from possible accusations that the LP seeks violent overthrow of the U.S. government.
-But there is now no prospect of a COINTELPRO-style government threat to the party.
+Some radicals in the LP try to use the Pledge to castigate members who disagree with anarcholibertarianism, but this distorts the original meaning of the Pledge.
+LP founder David Nolan says the Pledge was instituted to protect the party from possible accusations that the LP seeks violent overthrow of the U.S. government.
 When many (perhaps most) moderates took a pledge in joining the Libertarian Party, they were joining a party that they believe had competently named itself and thus had consciously decided not to call itself the Anarchist Party.
 As they signed up to be a party activist and support the party's political actions, it didn't seem very strange that the party might ask them to pledge tactical non-violence so as to give the party plausible deniability for anything destructive that the new members might try to do in its name.
 The oppressively legalistic atmosphere of the modern nanny state makes such silly CYA certifications all too common.